ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

     Browser->>Google: 3.
 Login & consent
     Google-->>Browser: 4.
 Return auth code
     Browser->>Server: 5.
 Send code
     Server<<->>Google: 6.
-Exchange for tokens
+Exchange code for tokens
-    Server<<->>Google: 7.
-Retrieve user information
-    Server->>Server: 8.
+    Server->>Server: 7.
 Create session
-    Server->>Browser: 9.
+    Server->>Browser: 8.
 Set session cookie
     Note over Browser: Popup closes automatically
-    Browser->>Server: 10.
+    Browser->>Server: 9.
 Main window reloads
 ```

 The process begins when a user clicks the login button, which opens a popup and redirects to Google’s authentication page.
 After a successful login, Google returns an authorization code that the server exchanges for tokens.
-The server retrieves the user information, creates a session, and sets it as a cookie in the response to the browser, completing the authentication flow.
+The server verifies ID token, creates a user session, and sets a session cookie in the response to the browser, completing the authentication flow.
 The user is subsequently identified by this cookie in all future requests.

 ### Why Use a Popup Window?